-- Create a poofsheet of all shoot.
+- Create a poofsheet of all shots.
 Multiple proofsheets may be necessary if multiple shoots are needed.

-- Darkroom prints need to be 5 x 7" prints instead of 8" x 10".
-Final digital composition should 17 x 21 at 300ppi resolution.
+- Darkroom prints should be 5 x 7″ prints instead of our original 8″ x 10″ versions.
+Final digital compositions should 17 x 21 at 300ppi resolution.

 - Final artwork should be, printed, mounted and hung for critique.